What are appliqué scissors?

 How to use appliqué scissors

-How do cheap ones compare to their more expensive counterparts?
+How do cheap brands compare to their more expensive counterparts?

-I own two pairs of appliqué scissors and the difference between the cheap ones and the more expensive ones is pretty obvious.
-My cheap appliqué scissors cost less than $15 and my nicer ones are Ginghers which cost about $25.
+I own two pairs of appliqué scissors (Ginghers and Walmart brand) and the difference between the cheap ones and the more expensive ones is pretty obvious.
+My cheap Walmart ones cost less than $15 and my nicer ones are Ginghers which cost about $25.

 Just by looking at the two different pairs you can see a lot of differences.
 The Ginghers are heavier, and are held together with a more heavy duty screw.
 The Ginghers also have a sharper blade which you can clearly see in the picture.

-The downside to the cheap appliqué scissors is that they can start to hurt your hands after a lot of use.
+The downside to the cheaper version is that they can start to hurt your hands after a lot of use.
 This is because cutting with the cheapies requires a bit more hand strength.

 How to make trimming appliqué easier